Proposal to provide a local crematorium

 The facility will include a ceremony hall that can seat 120 mourners, a waiting room, a flower court, the ability for services to be relayed outside to an undercover area with screens and speakers for large attendances and webcasting technology so that services can be viewed by mourners unable to attend.

+The design includes stringent environmental safeguards and proposals to manage traffic visiting the site.
 It will also have appropriate levels of car parking, including accessible parking spaces, cycle racks and separate provision for horse drawn hearses.